ivicos-GmbH/lib-jitsi-meet/README.md

 # Jitsi Meet API library

+## Notes

+The repository has been forked from https://github.com/jitsi/lib-jitsi-meet and adapted to the need for a custom Jitsi Meet implementation.
+The additional configuration and changes made regarding Ivicos custom Jitsi Meet implementation can be found in USAGE.md.
+The original documentation from the forked repository is accessible below.

 You can use Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.

 ## Installation